gevent/gevent/docs/install.rst

 Supported Platforms
 ===================

-This version of gevent runs on Python 2.7.9 and up, and Python 3.5, 3.6, 3.7 and 3.8. gevent requires the `greenlet <https://greenlet.readthedocs.io>`_ library and will install the `cffi`_ library by default on Windows.
+This version of gevent runs on Python 2.7.9 and up, and many versions of Python 3 (for exact details, see the classifiers on the PyPI page or in ``setup.py``). gevent requires the `greenlet <https://greenlet.readthedocs.io>`_ library and will install the `cffi`_ library by default on Windows.
 The cffi library will become the default on all platforms in a future release of gevent.